ryandebraalsnhu/ryandebraalsnhu.github.io/index.md

 ###### This project is available as a [Repo](https://github.com/ryandebraalsnhu/computer-graphics-portfolio).
 ###### This project can be seen on [YouTube](https://www.youtube.com/watch?v=EV29wz9A6gs&t=4s).

-## Narrative
+### Narrative
 This project written in C++ and utilizing several OpenGL libraries was created as my final project for the course: Computer Graphic and Visualization.
 It was meant to be a minimalist tribute to the classic point-and-click adventure game, Myst.
+This project is a good example of my ability to utilize third party libraries and combine them effectively into a cohesive experience.

 This was a particularly challenging project to complete initially as it was a culmination of almost every lesson I've learned at SNHU including design and analysis, planning, time management, object oriented programming (OOP), geometry, physics, data structures, and perhaps most importantly: the ability to learn and adapt.

+### Functionality

+Working with OpenGL has given me a better understanding of how C++ organizes it's dependancies.
+I usually work with C#, which allows you to very easily grab a dependancy either from the managed code bases (i.e. System.Web.dll) or by linking to a class library project within your solution.

+I found it challenging and interesting to have the "raw" code for dependancies to be so readily at your finger tips.
+If need be, a developer could fork an existing dependancy and customize it to their particular needs.
+I now have a much better understanding of "Dependancy Hell".
+(Allen, 2016)

+While working on this project, I tried to be as iterative as possible.
+I would not have been able to produce the final project had I not spent the prior six weeks using my existing codebase as the start to each week's assignment.
+The ability to organize work efforts and execute them in a timely manner, in a logical order is a skill that will serve a developer well not only in their professional career but also in life.

+I think the existing development strategies that I use in my professional life worked well.
+However, if I were able to give advice to my past self (or to future students) it would be to better familiarize yourself with the way C++ structures an application.

+I lost hours of productively simply trying to get header files to read from eachother in the correct order.
+When it finally did work, I had sort of a "Frakenstein" system cobbled together.

+I've been using "computer science" since I was 5 years old.
+It is an essential part of my life and not only has it provided me with a comfortable lifestyle but it has helped me to develop useful skillsets in other areas of my life.
+The ability to break down situations into logical steps and then execute them in focused "sprints" has helped me do everything from: getting a paycheck to assembling furniture from Ikea.

+I have a new found respect for C++ developers.
+I wouldn't pursue it as a career, but I definetly have a better understanding of the need to be iterative when creating things.
+Even C# is essentially just a highly wrappered version of underlying C++ functionalities.

-## Functionality
+## Citations

+Allen, A. (2016, August 15).
+What is dependency hell?
+Retrieved April 25, 2021, from [https://searchitoperations.techtarget.com/definition/dependency-hell](https://searchitoperations.techtarget.com/definition/dependency-hell)

+Contieri, M. (2020, May 26).
+Fail fast PHILOSOPHY, Explained.
+Retrieved April 25, 2021, from [https://hackernoon.com/fail-fast-philosophy-explained-si963vk9](https://hackernoon.com/fail-fast-philosophy-explained-si963vk9)

 ![image](https://user-images.githubusercontent.com/83176990/129501028-5120b35b-443c-43f8-8173-b224e9940101.png)

+---